modelica/MA-Bylaws/MA-Bylaws.md

 A Board member must be a member of MA.

-The election of the MA Board takes place at every second annual Assembly meeting.
+The election of the MA Board takes place at every second annual Assembly meeting, for a duration of two years.
 If a position of the Board becomes vacant or one more Board member shall be introduced, this Board member can be elected at the next Assembly meeting for the duration until the next scheduled MA Board election.